Mathieu group M23: History and properties

 M_{23} is one of the 26 sporadic groups and was introduced by Mathieu (1861, 1873).
 It is a 4-fold transitive permutation group on 23 objects.
 The Schur multiplier and the outer automorphism group are both trivial.

 Milgram (2000) calculated the integral cohomology, and showed in particular that M_{23} has the unusual property that the first 4 integral homology groups all vanish.

-The inverse Galois problem seems to be unsolved for M_{23}.
-In other words, no polynomial in Z[x] seems to be known to have M_{23} as its Galois group.
-The inverse Galois problem is solved for all other sporadic simple groups.
+In 2026, Xiaoyu Huang, Blake Jackson, Kyu-Hwan Lee, Bjorn Poonen, Rachel Pries, and Shaowu Zhang proved that M_{23} occurs as a Galois group over the rational numbers, completing the realization of all 26 sporadic simple groups.
+They constructed a regular Galois extension of Q(t) with Galois group M_{23} and an explicit degree-23 polynomial with rational coefficients whose splitting field has Galois group M_{23} over Q: